EugeneWoo/evaluating_evals/README.md

 - Atla and Gemini had more balanced performances between classes, as seen from the identical/very close Macro F1 and Weighted F1.
 - No material differences were noted in critique quality, though a deeper dive into subjective aspects like cohesiveness, helpfulness, and faithfulness etc may reveal nuances.

-Time and budget permitting, I would like to expand the breadth of metrics including thinking critically about custom metrics, and benchmark against Claude, DeepSeek, and Mistral across other use cases apart from RAG.
+Time and budget permitting, I would like to expand the benchmark to Claude, DeepSeek, and Mistral and across other use cases apart from RAG.

 <h3>DETAILED BENCHMARKING RESULTS</h3>